Montana-Media-Arts/creative-coding-1/modules/week-12/_posts/2017-01-05-multiple-js-files.md

 You may or may not remember at this point what the `index.html` file does.
 As we talked about it [quite some time ago]({{site.baseurl}}/modules/week-3/discussionOnIndex/).

-As a refresher, browsers display HTML files.
-These files typically contain the text that is displayed when a web page loads, along with information for other resources to use for the page.
+As a refresher, browsers load HTML files.
+These files typically contain the text that is displayed when a web page loads, along with information about other resources to use with the page.
 Common resources would be metadata describing the page, CSS that makes the page look "_pretty_", and JavaScript files.
 If we look at the default `index.html` file for a basic p5 sketch, we notice that it is what references the `sketch.js` and main p5 library file.
 (Look at lines 5 and 8).

 {% highlight html linenos %}